ChriZhang/academic-kickstart/content/home/experience.md

   location = "Switzerland"
   date_start = "2017-01-01"
   date_end = "2017-06-30"
-  description = "Taught exercise classes for a second-year course on integration and measure theory."
+  description = """Taught exercise classes for a second-year course on integration and measure theory."""

 +++